Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 The *InputHandler* listens to user input and publishes events when an input happens.
 We don't call other scripts directly here to reduce coupling of the classes and to be able to use this class in other projects as well.
 That's in general a very good practice.

 Create a class called `InputHandler` and implement the `ILateTickable` interface.
-This interface comes with *Zenject* and adds the `LateTick()` method which is called everytime Unity calls `LateUpdate()` in its `Monobehaviour` classes.
-We could also let `InputHandler` inherit from `Monobehaviour` but then we would need to attach this class to any GameObject in the scene.
+This interface comes with *Zenject* and adds the `LateTick()` method which is called everytime Unity calls `LateUpdate()` in its `MonoBehaviour` classes.
+We could also let `InputHandler` inherit from `MonoBehaviour` but then we would need to attach this class to any GameObject in the scene.
 This can be error prone when we forget to do so and just adds additional stuff which we need to think about.
 So let's just implement `ILateTickable` and let *Zenject* to the *thinking* for us.

 ```csharp
 namespace Game.InputHandling